Civil wars of the Tetrarchy: Opening gambits

 The death of Constantius at Eburacum (now York) in 306 AD saw the first crack in the political edifice of the Tetrarchy.
-Rather than accepting the elevation of Severus from Caesar to Augustus, the troops at Eburacum elevated Constantius’ son, Constantine, to the position of Augustus.
+Rather than accepting the elevation of Severus from Caesar to Augustus, the troops at Eburacum elevated Constantius' son, Constantine, to the position of Augustus.
 Galerius, the senior emperor, was sent a portrait of Constantine wearing a crown of laurels; by accepting this symbol, Galerius would be acknowledging Constantine as heir to his father's throne.
 Constantine passed off responsibility for his unlawful ascension on his army, claiming they had "forced it upon him".
 Galerius was put into a fury by the message; he almost set the portrait on fire.
 His advisers calmed him, and argued that outright denial of Constantine's claims would mean certain war.
 Galerius was compelled to compromise: he granted Constantine the title "Caesar" rather than "Augustus" (the latter office went to Severus instead).
 Wishing to make it clear that he alone gave Constantine legitimacy, Galerius personally sent Constantine the emperor's traditional purple robes.
 Constantine accepted the decision, knowing that it would remove doubts as to his legitimacy.

-This act motivated Maxentius, the son of Maximian to also declare himself Emperor at Rome in 306 AD.
-Galerius, by now fearful that others would also attempt to become emperor, ordered Severus into Italy to deal with the usurper.
-Severus moved from his capital, Mediolanum, towards Rome, at the head of an army previously commanded by Maximian.
-Fearing the arrival of Severus, Maxentius offered Maximian the co-rule of the empire.
-Maximian accepted, and when Severus arrived under the walls of Rome and besieged it, his men deserted him and passed to Maximian, their old commander.
-Severus fled to Ravenna, an impregnable position: Maximian offered to spare his life and treat him humanely if the latter surrendered peaceably, which he did in March or April 307.
-Despite Maximian's assurance, Severus was nonetheless displayed as a captive and later imprisoned at Tres Tabernae, before being eventually killed.
+This act motivated Maxentius, the son of Maximian, to also declare himself Emperor at Rome in 306 AD.
+Galerius, worried that Maxentius might inspire even more claims to the throne, ordered Severus to swiftly put down the usurpation.
+Severus moved from his capital, Mediolanum, towards Rome, where Maximian had come out of retirement and become Maxentius' co-emperor.
+The soldiers in the invasion army had previously served under Maximian, and upon arriving at Rome they switched sides and supported their old commander.
+Abandoned, Severus fled to Ravenna, an impregnable position: in March or April 307, Maximian convinced him to surrender in exchange for leniency.
+Despite Maximian's assurance, Severus was displayed as a captive and later imprisoned at Tres Tabernae, near Rome.